 Interestingly, the youth sector has almost perfect literacy rates, which bodes well for the future of Singapore's workforce.
 The adult sector is not far behind, and even the elder sector has a relatively high literacy rate.

 With more educated consumers, businesses in Singapore must ensure that they provide informative and engaging marketing materials that appeal to the intelligence of the population.
 It's an exciting time to be a marketer in Singapore, with a highly literate and affluent population ready to embrace new products and services.

 5. Products and Services Preferences

-More than half of Singaporeans prefer to purchase new products from brands that are familiar to them.
-Singaporeans enjoy a high ideal of living, and are eager consumers of foreign products, but with certain limitations.
+Did you know that more than half of Singaporeans are more likely to buy products from brands they're already familiar with Singaporeans enjoy a high ideal of living, and are eager consumers of foreign products, but with certain limitations.

 They are very loyal and cautious towards seeking selections.
 For example, Singaporean consumers like new products, but they stay loyal to familiar brand names.
 They indeed like to experiment with new products, but limited to those which they feel assured about.
 They also consider other factors such as price, quality, and service when making purchasing decisions.

 Singaporeans collect information on new products through recommendations from family and friends.
 They are most likely to discover new brands through product reviews of family, friends, or trusted online sources like influencers, vloggers, bloggers, and experts.